derrykid/hugo-base/README.md

 ##  post categories and tags

-Category (a general topic)

-- backend
-- java (this will be its own directory)
-- linux

-Tag (any sub-category)
+Category (either IT or non-IT)

+- technology and software development

+tags, e.g.:
 - command
 - git
+- java